-- In contrast, classic numerical integration schemes have an error bound of O(N^{-c/n}) for some constant c > 0. - n is the dimension. - The required number of evaluations thus grows exponentially in n to achieve a given level of accuracy.
-The curse of dimensionality. - The Monte Carlo method, for example, is more efficient than alternative procedures for securities depending on more than one asset, the multivariate derivatives.
+- In contrast, classic numerical integration schemes have an error bound of O(N^{-c/n}) for some constant c > 0. - n is the dimension. - The required number of evaluations thus grows exponentially in n to achieve a given level of accuracy. - The curse of dimensionality. - The Monte Carlo method, for example, is more efficient than alternative procedures for multivariate derivatives.